nintexplatform/nwc-solution-starter/README.md

 # Nintex Solution Starter for SharePoint

-The Nintex Solution Starter is a web part component that will enable you to extend your Nintex Workflow Cloud forms and tasks into a SharePoint 2016, SharePoint 2019, or SharePoint Online environment.
+The Nintex Solution Starter is a web part component that will enable you to extend your Nintex Automation Cloud forms and tasks into a SharePoint 2016, SharePoint 2019, or SharePoint Online environment.
 Through the self-contained web part solution, SharePoint administrators can add the web parts to any SharePoint Online tenant or on-premises SharePoint farm with minimal effort, and expose My Nintex content directly to SharePoint users.
-Designed using the Nintex Workflow Cloud public developer API, this Solution Starter can also be customized or expanded on to meet the individual customers different use cases.
+Designed using the Nintex Automation Cloud public developer API, this Solution Starter can also be customized or expanded on to meet the individual customers different use cases.

 # Overview